Manage your child's health with MyChart.

 - Ask people not to smoke around you and your children.

-- Check on the smoking policies of day care providers, schools and other caregivers.
+- Check on the smoking policies of day care providers or caregivers.

-- Teach your child to stay away from tobacco products and secondhand smoke.
+- Teach your child to stay away from tobacco products.

 Nonsmokers who are around secondhand smoke breathe in the chemicals from the tobacco smoke.
 Secondhand smoke causes death and disease in nonsmokers.